Ronan-Wood/SeamCarving/README.md

 # SeamCarving
-Using seem carving to remove seams from an image
+Using seam carving to remove seams from an image